Daniel Raim Pro

-His debut film, an intimate profile on Boyle entitled "The Man on Lincoln's Nose" (2000, 40 min), was nominated for the 2000 Academy Award® for Best Documentary Short Subject.
+His debut film, The Man on Lincoln's Nose, an intimate profile of Hitchcock production designer Robert F. Boyle, was nominated for the 2001 Academy Award for Best Documentary Short Subject.